 The root of the updates.xml file is the updateDescriptor element.
 It contains the baseUrl attribute that can be used to specify an alternate download URL for the installers.
 By default, it is empty which means that the installers must be located in the same directory as the updates.xml file.
 The updateDescriptor element contains one or more entry elements which correspond to the media files that were created by the build.

 When install4j determines whether an entry in the update descriptor is a match for the current installation, it looks at three attributes of the entry element: Most importantly, the targetMediaFileId attribute has to match the media file ID of the current installation.
-You can show media file IDs by invoking Media->Show IDs in the media section of the install4j IDE.
+You can show media file IDs by invoking Project->Show IDs in the main menu.
 If you discontinue a media file, you can migrate users of that media file to a different media file by duplicating the desired entry in updates.xml and changing the targetMediaFileId attribute to that of the discontinued media file.
 Another criterion is the installed version of the application.
 Depending on that version, you might want to offer different updates.
 The updatableVersionMin and the updatableVersionMax attributes can set lower and upper limits for the installed versions that should download the associated entry in the update descriptor.
 By default, these attributes are empty, so no version restrictions apply.

 Attributes that describe the update installer include fileName which is necessary to construct the download URL, and fileSize which contains the size of the file in bytes. newVersion contains the available version while newMediaFileId is the media file ID of the update installer which is the same as targetMediaFileId unless you changed it yourself.
 Lastly, bundledJre contains the original file name of the JRE bundle without the .tar.gz extension or the empty string if no JRE is bundled in the installer.
 In addition to the above attributes, the nested comment element can contain a description that should be displayed to the user.
 All of this information can be used for custom logic to select a suitable update installer or be displayed to the user in the updater.
 In addition, you can add any number arbitrary attributes to the entry element yourself.